dwebdevp/Challenge-Project-Build-a-Website-Design-System/README.md

 Codecademy Project: (Full Stack Developer)

 Project Goals: In this project, you’ll be building your own basic design system for a website.
 In essence, you’ll be building a website to help you build MORE websites in the future!
 On your site, you’ll collect all the colors, fonts, and some of the repeating styles.
+(Notes: I went a little overboard with the amount of CSS in this project.
+But I wanted to challenge myself).

 url: https://dwebdevp.github.io/Challenge-Project-Build-a-Website-Design-System/